 Top handle bags are sometimes overlooked but are such a fun addition to any bag collection.
 They are usually small enough to be worn as evening bags, but they’ll also complement a casual daytime outfit perfectly.

-The gorgeous Goyard Mini Saigon ($6,195) is unusual in its use of wood in the top handle and wooden panels on the front, which reflect the brand’s history as a trunk maker.
+The gorgeous Goyard Saigon bag is unusual in its use of wood in the top handle and wooden panels on the front, which reflects the brand’s history as a trunk maker.
 The leather corners and trunk rivets also refer back to historic trunks, while the versatile long leather strap brings the bag into the modern day.

-Both brands create beautiful handbags, with classic styles, timeless design, and functional practicality that makes it so difficult to choose between the two.
+Both brands create beautiful handbags, with classic styles, timeless designs, and functional practicality that makes it so difficult to choose between the two.

 If you love the traditional Goyardine print, then you will love a Goyard product.
 Although they are a little bit harder to get a hold of as you have to visit one of their boutiques, this does mean Goyard handbags have a high resale value.